IDEAS AND LINKS FOR TEACHING ENGLISH AND SOCIETY (GOVERNMENT)

 Much grammar on the internet is being explained by teachers of English as a foreign language, and it can seem overly

-out of writing and speaking.
+complicated.
 We do need to know enough to function well and understand what we are doing but getting bogged down in

-modalities for example, is rather exhausting.
+modalities, for example, is rather exhausting.
+In fact,

 Photos: Larkspur in my garden; Salt Lake at Lochiel, SA